Yahoo pulls out of China over 'challenging' environment | DW | 02.11.2021

 Yahoo has said it remains "committed to the rights of our users and a free and open internet.''
 The move comes as Chinese censors crack down on politically sensitive content.

-US technology company Yahoo announced Tuesday it had completely pulled out of China in response to a widening crackdown on the tech industry.
+US technology company Yahoo announced Tuesday that it had completely pulled out of China in response to a widening clampdown on the tech industry.

 "In recognition of the increasingly challenging business and legal environment in China, Yahoo's suite of services will no longer be accessible from mainland China as of November 1,'' the company said in a statement.